Nicola Bulley family slam ‘inaccurate’ social media speculation over her death

 Dr James Adeley, senior coroner for Lancashire, concluding the inquest into her death at County Hall, Preston, on Tuesday, recorded her death as accidental as she fell into the river and suffered “cold water shock”, and said there was “no evidence” to suggest suicide.

-Speaking after, Ms Bulley’s family addressed the role social media played following her disappearance.
+Speaking after, Ms Bulley’s family criticised the role social media played following her disappearance.

 Terry Wilcox, of Hudgell Solicitors, which represented the family, said in a statement: “It’s upsetting that we’ve continued to receive negative targeted messages and still witness wildly inaccurate speculation being shared over numerous platforms.